The following guide is a sub-article of Achieving Color Precision.

 Auto Startup

-To run your .bat file on startup, go to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup in your file explorer.
+To run your .bat or .ahk file on startup, go to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup in your file explorer.
 If there is already a Discord shortcut present feel free to delete the old shortcut and copy your new shortcut into the directory.
 Once that is done, the .bat file you created should start up every time you log into windows.

 Start Menu